 In collaboration with the Transportation Security Administration (TSA), the Port of Seattle is optimizing the outbound baggage handling system (BHS) at Seattle-Tacoma International Airport.
 The new system will replace the aging conveyor system now in place and allow the airport to meet current and future growth.

-In the last five years, 10 new airlines added service to SEA.
-Today, airlines offer 91 nonstop domestic and 29 nonstop international destinations, an increase of seven international destinations.
-SEA was the eighth busiest U.S. airport in 2018 for passenger volume.
-International traffic was up 5.8 percent in 2018 and added 5,427,551 passengers.
+Thirty airlines offer 91 non-stop domestic and 27 international destinations, including Canada, Mexico, and seasonal operations.
+SEA is a top-ten U.S. airport serving 51.8 million passengers in 2019.
+International traffic was up 5.5 percent in 2019.
 The combined steady rise of international and domestic passenger flights has caused the existing baggage handling system to reach capacity.

 The Port Commission authorized the Baggage Optimization project in June 2017.
 The new baggage system will ensure reliability, flexibility, and efficiency for airlines, passengers and the TSA, allowing outbound bags from any ticket counter to be sent to any gate while saving energy and ensuring bags are safe to load on the aircraft.

 Learn more in this March 2019 "Checking In" video with the Project Manager of our Baggage Handling System Optimization Project, Ed Weitz!

 The Baggage Optimization project replaces six individual baggage screening systems with a centralized system that optimizes operation of the checked baggage system at SEA.
 The project will optimize the baggage system to achieve the maximum outbound baggage capacity within the current airport footprint and deliver:

 - Expanded screening capacity for greater baggage volumes

 - Traveler flexibility to check-in bags from any ticket counter